-- Farm markets are often a bit further afield from your home than your local supermarket, and often operate during some of the hottest months.
-If you’re going to be traveling a ways home after shopping, bring a cooler packed with ice in which to put your produce (or at least the most perishable, like berries and tender greens) for the trip home.
+Bring a cooler on hot days: Farm markets are often a bit further afield from your home than your local supermarket, and often operate during some of the hottest months.
+So if you’re going to be traveling a ways home after shopping, bring a cooler packed with ice in which to put your produce (or at least the most perishable, like berries and tender greens) for the trip home.

 What about organic produce?